|Crops covered with metal tubing to avoid sun damage.|

-During daylight hours, we never turn on the TV other than to watch the Minnesota Viking games and to stream political debates after hooking up the HDMI cord.
+During daylight hours, we never turn on the TV other than to watch the Minnesota Viking Games and to air political debates after plugging in the HDMI cord.

 In our old lives, the TV would often be on all day during Tom’s days off and for a select hours during the days after I retired.
-There were a few favorite shows I’d run in the background while I constantly stayed busy involved in a multitude of tasks.
+There were some favorite shows that I had run in the background while I was constantly engaged in a multitude of tasks.

 |He’s contemplating where he’d have the most success.|

 Actually sitting down to watch a show rarely appealed to me except in the evenings when I’d run out of steam, needing to wind down in my comfy chair passed in a flash.
-(I’d retired in 2010, two years prior to Tom).
+I retired in 2010, two years prior to Tom.

 We’d stop our routine for unexpected visitors, household cleaning and maintenance, miscellaneous yard work, trips to the grocery store, Home Depot, the health club, preparing meals and activities with family and friends.
 Frequently entertaining guests consumed massive amounts of prep time.

 |He tosses the weighted nets in the sea.|